HOW TO NEGOTIATE YOUR WAY TO MORE CUSTOMERS AND MORE PROFIT

 It’s important to note most communication isn’t what you say, it’s how you say it, so pay attention to your voice.

-When talking to customers, have a nice laid back, friendly tone which will ooze confidence in you and your business.
+When talking to customers, have a nice laid back, friendly tone that will ooze confidence in you and your business.

 Fact: As a group, Millennials are willing to spend the most (21% additional!) for great customer care.